Ruchin-Audichya/Ruchin-Audichya/README.md

+# 👋 Hi, I'm Ruchin Audichya!
+👩🏻‍💻 A Big Data Enthusiast and a Software Engineer sharing about my journey and learnings in tech<br/>
+🌐 I am also currently learning about Frontend Development.<br/>
+👩🏻‍🎓 Studying Computer Science spez.
+Data Science and Data Analytics at the JECRC University, Jaipur, India <br/>
+💭 Currently learning about data analytics and data science!<br/>

 # 💫 About Me:
 🔭 I’m currently working on MERN Stack<br>🤝 I’m looking to collaborate on<br>JavaScript projects like games or interactive applications.<br>⚡ Fun fact<br>I enjoy mixing tech creativity with meaningful gestures<br>I know how to balance being both productive and fun<br>